 Rocky Mountain School District is committed to creating and maintaining school environments in which students, staff, parents, and community members feel safe.
 Schools respond to all threats of violence using the Violent Threat Risk Assessment as outlined by our Regional Protocol.
 We are committed to keeping our students and communities safe for all.
 The brochure distributed at the start of each school year to every student included below represents 'fair notice' to our students and our communities that SD 6 will address all threates to self and / or others.

-SD6 Student Threat Assessment Fair Notice Brochure.pdf
+SD6 Student Violence Threat Risk Assessment Fair Notice and Process Brochure.pdf

 On October 31, 2014 the superintendents of the six Kootenay school districts signed the East / West Kootenay Boundary Violence Threat Risk Assessment Protocol.
 This is a document about how we work together with our partners as multi-agency teams, to prevent violence in our schools and communities.
 School districts are committed to investigating any threats to self and others.

 The strength of this partnership between school districts and community partners lies in the multidisciplinary composition of the Violence Threat Risk Assessment Teams (VTRA) in each district.
 The VTRA team members will strive to share and review relevant information, details of threatening situation or evidence promptly, to collaborate effectively, and to make use of a broad range of expertise, as permitted by applicable federal and provincial privacy legislation.
 This collaborative process will respect an individual’s rights to privacy and the safety of all, to the fullest extent possible.